It was 1986 when Compact Discs first outsold vinyl record albums. Now, 34-years later, the sale of vinyl albums has passed the money spent on CD’s.

 Of course, the new figures just represent physical sales.
 Digital downloads of music has been declining fast.
 As of 2021, they make up just 5% of music sales.
 The real power of music sales is now subscription streaming, such as Apple Music, Spotify, and Amazon Music.
 Streaming accounts for 85% of all money spent on recorded music.

-In the 70’s & 80’s, I listened to music & recorded with this stereo console I built with my friend Dan Hryhorcoff.
+In the 70’s & 80’s, I listened to music & recorded with this stereo console I built in 1973 with my friend Dan Hryhorcoff.

 Today, we just ask for a song or a playlist.